brefphp/bref/docs/environment/database-planetscale.md

 serverless deploy
 ```

-Now that Symfony is configured, we can run the `bin/console doctrine:migrations:migrate` command in AWS Lambda to set up our tables:
+Now that Symfony is configured, you can run the `bin/console doctrine:migrations:migrate` command in AWS Lambda to set up our tables:

 ```bash
 serverless bref:cli --args="doctrine:migrations:migrate"